josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

 Then, another animation can be called when the current animation finishes.
 For example, the button goes from the `inProgress` state to the `closed` state when the API call is completed.

-An animation can influence an end user to *perceive* the operation as faster, even when it isn't.
+An animation can influence an end user to *perceive* the operation as faster, even when it is not.
 Thus, a simple animation can be a cost-effective way to keep users happy, rather than seeking to improve the speed of a server call and having to compensate for circumstances beyond your control, such as an unreliable network connection.

 Callbacks can serve as a debugging tool, for example in conjunction with `console.warn()` to view the application's progress in a browser's Developer JavaScript Console.